-6. Responsibilities of Associate Degree Institutions
+7. Responsibilities of Associate Degree Institutions

 - a.
 The AA or AS degree leading to a parallel bachelor degree will include the minimum number of credits and competencies of major-specific coursework as defined by the Agreement. - b.
-The AA or AS degree will meet the minimum requirements of the Commonwealth's Transfer Credit Framework ("Framework"), as defined by the Statewide Transfer System.

-- c.
-Any remaining AA or AS degree requirements will be accepted from arts and sciences electives designed and acceptable for transfer, not including developmental, remedial, career, technical or applied courses. - d.
+Any remaining AA or AS degree requirements will be accepted from arts and sciences electives designed and acceptable for transfer, not including developmental, remedial, career, technical or applied courses. - c.
 By awarding the AA or AS, the Associate Degree Institution is validating that the student has met the competency requirements outlined in the Agreement.

-7. Responsibilities of Bachelor Degree Institutions
+8. Responsibilities of Bachelor Degree Institutions